Select Shake Chosen for Ukrainian Church

 Above all, Select Shake has a truly authentic shake profile.
 It’s very traditional.
 This makes it ideal for the Ukrainian church design.

 Panko was pleased to learn of the specification of Select Shake products.
-Another DaVinci product, Bellaforté Shake, had originally been selected.
-However, the church upgraded to the Select Shake.
 They liked the product’s appealing profile and style.
-Above all, the Mossy Creek color meets their needs.
+Above all, the Mossy Cedar color meets their needs.

 The Custom Installations team is responsible for the beautiful new roof on the church.
 They installed the synthetic shake, snow guards and sheet metal work.
 After that, they added in the gutters and downspouts.

 “Our company installs up to 20 DaVinci roofs each year,” says Panko.
 “They are very popular in our area.
 In addition, we get excellent support from DaVinci with the technical details for our projects.”